Northeast Kingdom Waste Management District

 CDs, DVDs, and their cases are not recyclable and should be disposed of with regular household trash.

-Christmas lights are not recyclable and should be disposed with household trash.
+Christmas lights and other ornaments are not recyclable and should be disposed with household trash.

 Christmas Trees